Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/requirements/Test-Report.md

 - **Outcome:** Tests if the bot responds with "Hello" after receiving the `!echo Hello world` command.
 - **Result:** Test passed successfully.

-## Known Problems

-During the test execution, no known problems or failed tests were observed.

 ## Test Report for MatchResult Class